sharmavikashkr/cross-dg-word/README.md

 ### What

-This project uses [Deepgram](https://deepgram.com/)'s realtime STT transcription API to enable playing the two most popular word games in the world:
+This project uses [Deepgram](https://deepgram.com/)'s realtime STT transcription API to enable playing the three most popular word/number games in the world:

 - Crosswords
 - Wordle
+- Sudoku

 ### How

 This app is built in react.

+It pre-loads:
-It pre-loads the a random Crosswords puzzle from [this repo](https://github.com/doshea/nyt_crosswords/) and a wordle word from [this list](src/store/constants/wordleWords.js).
+- a random Crosswords puzzle from [this repo](https://github.com/doshea/nyt_crosswords/)
+- a wordle word from [this list](src/store/constants/wordleWords.js).
+- a random dusoku puzzle from [this api](https://github.com/bertoort/sugoku)

 Then, root component transcripts the user's speech in realtime and passes the transcription results to each game components.
 It requests for key from another [API](https://github.com/sharmavikashkr/dgwordgames-api)

 #### Crosswords